 Hildegard of Bingen Medicine Drew from Existing Knowledge

-Although Hildegard never referenced any particular sources for her knowledge of medicine and nature it is widely believed that she must have known of, and was influenced by, some of the following works:
+Although Hildegard of Bingen writings never explicitly reference any particular sources for her knowledge of medicine and nature it is widely believed that she must have known of, and was influenced by, some of the following works:

 - “Physiologus”, an allegorical natural history book created in 2nd century in Egypt with unknown attribution.
 The book was available in several translations, including Latin by 700.
 Hildegard’s perspectives on nature are influenced by this work, which combines moral content with descriptions of animals, plants, stones, and fantastic creatures.

 - “Materia medica” by the Greek physician of Dioscorides Pedanios (90 AD).
 In the field of botany and plant science it is one of the most important and influential compilations of medicinal plants ever compiled.
 At the time of publishing, Materia Medica compiled approximately 500 healing plants recognized for medical treatment.

 - On the subject of gardening, Hildegard was influenced by the preeminent expert in the field, 9th Century Abbott of Reichenau, Walafrid Strabo who’s famous “Hortulus” has served as a foundational basis for gardening for centuries.

 - The body of herbal healing traditions recognized in the Middle Ages was known as Macer Floridus, which was a compilation devised in the 11th century.

 - The emergence of Macer Floridus in the 11th century corresponded with the development of Circa Instans.
 Known as The Book of Simple Medicines, Circa Instans was the primary plant pharmacopeia on medicinal herbs developed by Matthaeus Plateariuus, the medieval physician from the medical school at Salerno.